Spring 2026 OLLI Digital Catalog – under construction

 Wednesday at 10:45 AM

 What might happen if other nations no longer look to America as a contributor to global peace and prosperity?
-This course explores the changing geopolitical landscape as the liberal rules-based international order of the past 80 years disintegrates at an accelerating pace.
-Students complete the course equipped to assess developments in the Great Power Competition shaping the evolution of a new global order.
+This course explores the changing geopolitical landscape as the liberal rules-based international order of the past eighty years is disintegrating at an accelerating pace; it updates and extends the course on this topic given in fall 2025.
+Students complete the course equipped to assess developments in Great Power Competition that are shaping the evolution of a new global order.

 Taught by: Christopher Mark